RafaMunoz/bot-openethereumpool/README.md

 This Bot is mounted on Docker, so implementing it is very easy.
 You just need to have a database [MongoDB](https://hub.docker.com/_/mongo) and this container.

 ## Environment variables
-Below you can see the Environment variables necessary for the operation of this container.
+A continuación puedes ver las Environment variables necesarias para el funcionamiento de este contenedor.

  - **$TELEGRAM_TOKEN** -> Token to access the HTTP API of your bot.

  - **$URI_MONGODB**	-> Connection URI with your MongoDB database.

-> For example: mongodb://user:pass@192.168.1.2
+> For example: mongodb://user:pass@192.168.1.2/OpenEthereumPool
-> You should never use 127.0.0.1 or localhost.

  - **$URL_POOL** -> URL of your Pool and where the bot will be able to consult the statistics.